vovkanychx/Clock-timer-alarm-stopwatch/README.md

 > **This build is not finished.**

 ### Todo list:
+- As soon as possible:
+    - [ ] 1.
+Fix clock items transitiong when removing;
+    - [ ] 2.
+Fix alarm items array/localStorage after removing item.
+- Later:
-1. [ ] check if Daylight Saving Time is in effect and it's chamge time depending on that;
+    - [ ] 1.
+Check if Daylight Saving Time is in effect and it's chamge time depending on that;
-1. [ ] adapt for mobile devices. <br />
+    - [ ] 2.
+Adapt for mobile devices. <br />

 [Check live demo version](https://vovkanychx.github.io/Clock-timer-alarm-stopwatch/)